Devonshire House: Demolition

 Devonshire House, entrance front on Piccadilly, in 1906.

 During World War I Devonshire House was used by the Red Cross, including for dealing with post.
 Gertrude Bacon was later in charge of this operation, and Rotha Lintorn-Orman served as its commandant, which put her in charge of training all ambulance drivers for the British Red Cross.

 After the war, many aristocratic families gave up their London houses and Devonshire House was deserted in 1919.
 The demolition was mentioned nostalgically several times in literature and caused Virginia Woolf's Clarissa Dalloway to think, as she passed down Piccadilly, of "Devonshire House without its gilt leopards", a reference to the house's gilded gates.
-It also inspired Siegfried Sassoon's "Monody on the Demolition of Devonshire House".
+It also inspired Siegfried Sassoon's Monody on the Demolition of Devonshire House.

 The reason for the abandonment was that the 9th Duke was the first of his family to suffer death duties, which amounted to over £500,000 (£18 million).
 Additionally, he inherited the debts of the 7th Duke.
 This double burden prompted the sale of many of the family's valuables, including books printed by William Caxton, many 1st editions of Shakespeare, and Devonshire House itself with its even more valuable three acres of gardens.

 The sale was finalised in 1920 at a price of £750,000 (equivalent to £27,038,808 in 2023) and the house was demolished.
 The two purchasers were Shurmer Sibthorpe and Lawrence Harrison, wealthy industrialists, who built on the site a hotel and block of flats.
 When told that the proposed demolition was an act of vandalism, Sibthorpe, echoing the building's 18th-century critics, replied: "Archaeologists have gathered round me and say I am a vandal, but personally I think the place is an eyesore."

-Following the sale of Devonshire House, the Ninth Duke of Devonshire's London home was No. 2 Carlton Gardens.
-This remainded the London base for the family until it was damaged during the Second World War; after which a new house, No. 19 Hill Street, Mayfair, was purchased.
-This house was subsequently sold by Andrew Cavendish, 11th Duke of Devonshire due to the substantial death duties levied on the estate after the death of his father Edward Cavendish, 10th Duke of Devonshire in 1950.
+Following the sale of Devonshire House, the 9th Duke of Devonshire's London home was No. 2 Carlton Gardens.
+This remainded the London base for the family until it was damaged during the Second World War; in 1950 a new London residence was purchased at No. 19 Hill Street, Mayfair.
+This house was subsequently sold by Andrew Cavendish, 11th Duke of Devonshire in 1952 due to the substantial death duties levied on the estate after the death of his father Edward Cavendish, 10th Duke of Devonshire in 1950.
+The 11th Duke purchased a smaller house at No. 4 Chesterfield Street, Mayfair from the-then Foreign Secretary Anthony Eden in January 1952.